bob-Github-2020/TG_Rate_95CI/README.md

   1965.2917;-99999;00;000

 PSMSL fills the data gap as -99999.
 These gap lines need to be removed before inputting the data into Main_cal_TG_Rate_95CI.py and TG_Rate_95CI.py.
+Only the first two columns are used.
 I wrote a Bash script, "do_remove_PSMSL_gap_lines", for doing the pre-process.

 ## Required Python Modules